bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 $ wasmtime --version
 ```

-For `cargo component` to generate a Wasm binary (`.wasm` file) that is compatible with the WASI Preview 1 standard, we must explicitly `add` the `wasm32-wasip1` target.
+For `cargo component` to generate a Wasm binary (`.wasm` file, in this case a Wasm module) that is compatible with the [WASI Preview 1 standard](https://github.com/WebAssembly/WASI/tree/main/legacy/preview1), we must explicitly `add` the `wasm32-wasip1` target.
 This ensures that our component adheres to WASI’s system interface for non-browser environments (e.g., file system access, networking):

 ```console
 $ rustup target add wasm32-wasip1